ExamTime/factory_inspector/README.md

 ## Usage

-FactoryInspector's API is just two methods - `start_inspection` and `generate_report`.
+FactoryInspector's API is just two methods; `start_inspection` and `generate_report`

-Let's take a hypothetical `spec/spec_helper.rb` on a RSpec based project; the changes to use FactoryInspector would be:
+Assuming you're on a RSpec based project, the changes to your `spec/spec_helper.rb` file to introduce FactoryInspector would be:

 ```ruby
   require 'factory_inspector'